fotiskoun/CCF/perf-system/README.md

 When running the submitter you have the following options to configure the submitter:

+### Optional arguments:
+- `-h, --help`: Show this help message and exit
-- `-ca, --cacert`: Use the specified certificate file to verify the peer
+- `-ca CACERT, --cacert CACERT`: Use the specified file for certificate verification.
-- `-c, --cert`: Use the specified client certificate file
+- `-c CERT, --cert CERT`: Use the provided certificate file when working with a SSL-based protocol.
-- `-k, --key`: Private key file
+- `-k KEY, --key KEY`: Specify the path to the file containing the private key.
-- `-d, --duration`: Set the duration time for the submitter to run over the data from generator file
+- `-d DURATION, --duration DURATION`: Time duration for the submitter to run (default: -1)
-- `-gf, --generator_file`: Name of the parquet file that contains the requests to be submitted.
-Default file `../generator/requests.parquet`
+- `-gf GENERATOR_FILEPATH, --generator_filepath GENERATOR_FILEPATH`: Path to parquet file with the generated requests to be submitted. (default: ../generator/requests.parquet)
-- `-sf, --send_file`: Name of the parquet file to store the requests that have been submitted.
-Default file `./sends.parquet`.
+- `-sf SEND_FILEPATH, --send_filepath SEND_FILEPATH`: Path to parquet file to store the submitted requests. (default: ./sends.parquet)
-- `-rf, --response_file`: Name of the parquet file to store the responses from the requests that have been submitted.
-Default file `./responses.parquet`.
+- `-rf RESPONSE_FILEPATH, --response_filepath RESPONSE_FILEPATH`: Path to parquet file to store the responses from the submitted requests. (default: ./responses.parquet)
-- `-sa, --server_address` The address of the server to submit the requests default is set to `127.0.0.1:8000`
+- `-sa SERVER_ADDRESS, --server_address SERVER_ADDRESS`: Specify the address to submit requests. (default: 127.0.0.1:8000)

 When the submitter is executed successfully, there will be two .parquet files generated in this directory.

 ## Analyzer

-The **CCF/perf-system/analyzer** directory, contatins the last component which is used to produce some metrics based on the submitted data of the previous component.
-For this component you need to run the following command from the current directory:
+The **CCF/perf-system/analyzer** directory, contains the last component which is used to produce some metrics based on the submitted data of the previous component.
+There are two files in this directory, one containing the library with the available functions in order to run your experiments and a second that has a command line tool to run a default analysis.
+By creating a new python file to handle the dataframes and latencies for the requests, you can create your own analysis.
+For the default analysis you can run the following command from the current directory:

 ```sh
 python3 analysis.py
 ```

-When running the analyzer you have the following options to specify the exported files:
+You have the following options to specify the exported files:

+### Optional arguments:
+- `-h, --help`: Show this help message and exit
-- `-sf, --send_file`: Name of the parquet file for the requests that have been submitted.
-Default file `../submitter/cpp_send.parquet`.
+- `-sf SEND_FILE_PATH, --send_file_path SEND_FILE_PATH`: Path to the parquet file that contains the submitted requests (default: ../submitter/cpp_send.parquet)
-- `-rf, --response_file`: Name of the parquet file for the responses from the requests that have been submitted.
-Default file `../submitter/cpp_respond.parquet`.
+- `-rf RESPONSE_FILE_PATH, --response_file_path RESPONSE_FILE_PATH`: Path to the parquet file that contains the responses from the submitted requests (default: ../submitter/cpp_respond.parquet)

-After the execution, in the command prompt will be written two tables with some metrics and in the current directory there will be exported three images plotting the latency accros time or based on the id and the throughput of the requests.
+After the execution, in the command prompt will be written two tables with some metrics and in the current directory there will be exported images plotting the latency across time or based on the id and the throughput of the requests.